BIA Edge

 AI research

-How ImmCite helps AI agents research immigration law
+How ImmCite helps AI tools research immigration law

-AI research assistants are most useful when they can check real legal sources instead of relying on model memory or general web search.
-ImmCite gives an agent a quick way to see whether a precedential immigration case has later treatment that needs review.
+AI research assistants are most useful when they can check real legal sources instead of relying on memory or a general web search.
+ImmCite gives your AI a quick way to see whether a precedential immigration case has later treatment that needs review.

 It helps prevent stale citations.